alex-lamplough/memorix/deleted-files.md

 1. ✅ Updated `src/components/Quizzes/QuizCreationModal.jsx` to use React Query hooks instead of `quizService.generateQuestions` and `quizService.createQuiz`
 2. ✅ Updated `src/pages/EditQuiz.jsx` to use React Query hooks instead of `quizService.getQuiz` and `quizService.updateQuiz`
 3. ✅ Updated `src/pages/Flashcards.jsx` to remove import of `flashcardService` from '../services/api'
+4. ✅ Updated `handleRequestError` and `createNavigationHandler` imports to use the new location in `api/utils.js`
+5. ✅ Updated `src/hooks/useSubscription.js` to use React Query hooks from `src/api/queries/subscriptions.js`
+6. ✅ Updated `src/pages/Settings.jsx` to use React Query hooks for subscription management
+7. ✅ Updated all components in `src/components/subscription/` to use React Query hooks instead of direct service calls
+8. ✅ Removed all `services` files and migrated functionality to the new adapter/React Query pattern

 ### Next Steps

-The following tasks should be considered for the next cleanup sprint:
+The following enhancements should be considered for future development:

-1. ✅ Delete `src/services/quiz-service.js` - COMPLETED
-2. Gradually migrate functionality from `src/services/api.js` to individual adapters until it can be deleted
+1. Implement proper error handling and fallbacks for Activity API 404 errors (currently handled gracefully)
+2. Add Stripe environment variable validation to prevent runtime errors with Stripe integration
 3. Consider creating an API migration guide for any new component development
+4. Improve error handling in API client to provide more user-friendly messages